2025 Leadership Initiatives Summer Internship Program Scholarship RecipientsAPPLY FOR 2026 SCHOLARSHIPS HERE.

 For the Criminal Law & Trial Internship

 Hayden Janus is a junior at Waunakee Community High School with a passion for medicine and leadership.
-He founded the Medical Discovery initiative, which has connected over 250 students with hands-on exposure to healthcare through shadowing programs, facility tours, and Q&A sessions with 18 medical professionals.
+He founded the Medical Discovery initiative, which connects students with healthcare professionals through hands-on exposure to healthcare through shadowing programs, facility tours, and Q&A sessions.

 As president of his school’s HOSA chapter, Hayden leads 195 members in organizing meetings, fundraising, and community service projects.